 - All subsidiary modules post automatically to General Ledger.
 As soon as the detail transactions are posted, and bank statements are reconciled the books can be closed

 - Batch ticket and inventory adjustments are validated to the chart of accounts.
 Every transaction posts to General Ledger without further review.

-- Speed up your closing process with an integrated chemical financial system
+- Finance Team: speed up your closing process with an integrated chemical financial system

 Analyze Cost of Production

 Do you know why costs change from product to product or batch to batch?

 In the chemical industry, there are a variety of production costs beyond raw materials.
 Labor, overhead, packaging materials, filling machines and mixing vessels all have costs that need to factor into the total cost of a batch.
 These costs need to be applied at a batch level to calculate an accurate cost of production along with the variable yields.

 - Assign non-inventory costs for each compound or mix

 - Routinely reconcile the actual costs of production for a period to those applied to batches